AGIsmail/redux-persist-sqlite-storage/README.md

 Above methods conform to the `AsyncStorage` method signatures.

 # Tested under following environments
-Examples located under `examples\rn` directory **have not been tested in this fork.**

-However, this code is currently running in an application using `redux-persist@5.10.0` without any reported issues.
+This code is currently running in an application using `redux-persist@5.10.0` on Android without any reported issues.

 # Future enhancements